 Most impressively, Xero lets you add unlimited users, which is next to unheard of in the world of accounting applications.
-That feature alone makes Xero perfect for mid-sized to larger businesses for whom paying an extra $4 to $6 per user per month adds up fast.
+That feature alone makes Xero perfect for midsize to larger businesses for whom paying an extra $4 to $6 per user per month adds up fast.

 Zoho Books: Best automation

-Apple Store rating: 4.7 stars (135 reviews)7
+App Store rating: 4.7 stars (218 reviews)7

-Google Play rating: 4.5 stars (4.3k reviews)8
+Google Play rating: 4.6 stars (5.5K reviews)8

-What’s an automated workflow?
-It’s a task or process you usually do by hand—usually something boring but time consuming, like categorizing payments or organizing invoices—that your software or app does for you.
+Along with automatic data updates, Zoho Books builds automated workflows into each plan so you can take even more accounting tasks off your plate.
+An automated workflow is a task or process you usually do by hand—usually something boring but time consuming, like categorizing payments or organizing invoices—that your software or app does for you.
 With Zoho Books, you can choose which tasks you want to automate, whether that’s billing customers automatically, creating recurring payments, or sending payment reminders to clients who haven’t paid you.